 BIOLOGY 310.
-Plant Taxonomy.
-3 Credits.
+Plant Systematics.
+4 Credits.

-Identification and classification of vascular plants of North America, emphasizing flora of Wisconsin and including topics in evolution of vascular plants.
-P: Biology 201/202 with at leat a C grade and Biology 203/204 with at least a C grade, or transfer cse Biology 003.
+An introduction to the diversity of vascular plants, with an emphasis on flowering plants.
+Lectures cover both organismal and phylogenetic/evolutionary perspectives on plant systematics, including the use of genetic and genomic data for understanding plant evolution.
+The laboratory presents a survey of vascular plant diversity, covering structural characteristics of major plant families and the identification of seed plants of Wisconsin to the species level.
+P: Biology 201/202 with at least a C grade and Biology 203/204 with at least a C grade, or transfer cse Biology 003.
 Spring.